|

 marketed as a greener choice.

-pickling solutions for treating and cleaning precious metals and
+solutions for treating and cleaning precious metals and are not

-are not something new.
-Such solutions, with citric acid and vinegar
+something new.
+Such solutions, with citric acid and vinegar as

 used long before harsh chemical alternatives appeared.
 With experienced

-be achieved with naturally eco-friendly recipies than the commercially
+can anyway be achieved with naturally eco-friendly recipies than

 Note for jewellery students: You should however always refer to